PX4/PX4-user_guide/en/ros/mavros_offboard_python.md

 # Setpoint publishing MUST be faster than 2Hz
 rate = rospy.Rate(20)
 ```
-PX4 has a timeout of 500ms between two *Offboard* commands.
+PX4 has a timeout of 500ms between two *OFFBOARD* commands.
-If this timeout is exceeded, the commander will fall back to the last mode the vehicle was in before entering *Offboard* mode.
+If this timeout is exceeded, the commander will fall back to the last mode the vehicle was in before entering *OFFBOARD* mode.
 This is why the publishing rate **must** be faster than 2 Hz to also account for possible latencies.
-This is also the same reason why it is **recommended to enter *Offboard* mode from *Position* mode**, this way if the vehicle drops out of *Offboard* mode it will stop in its tracks and hover.
+This is also the same reason why it is **recommended to enter *OFFBOARD* mode from *Position* mode**, this way if the vehicle drops out of *OFFBOARD* mode it will stop in its tracks and hover.

 ```py
 # Wait for Flight Controller connection